adityaazizi/adityaazizi/README.md

 # Aditya Aulia Al Azizi

-👋 Hello, I'm Aditya Azizi, an AI Engineer passionate about AI, Data, Blockchain, and Crypto.
+👋 Hello, I'm Aditya Azizi, an AI Engineer passionate about AI and Data.
 Welcome to my GitHub profile!

 ## About Me